Black Hole Superradiance in Dynamical Chern-Simons Gravity: Superradiance in dCS gravity

 In order to solve the wave equation in Eq.~\eqref{KGFar}, we will consider a perturbative solution such that \be \varphi_{\fz} = \varphi_{0,\fz} + \delta\varphi_{\fz}, \ee where $\varphi_{0,\fz}$ is simply the solution on the unperturbed Kerr background and $\delta\varphi$ is the dCS correction.
 We take $\delta\varphi_{\fz}$ to be $\mathcal{O}(\zeta\chi^2)$ to match the expansion order of the metric and of the d'Alembertian operator.
 From \cite{Detweiler:1980uk} and the discussion in Sec.~\ref{Detweiler}, we know that $\varphi_{0, \fz} $ is given by Eq. \eqref{phiK}.
 We can thus make a similar ansatz for $\delta\varphi_{\fz}$:

 where

-We will show soon that the solution is indeed made up of a linear combination of the $\ell, \ell+2$ and $\ell -2$ modes, but one could also foresee that this must be the case due to the $\cos^2{\theta}$ dependence of Eq.~\eqref{eq:boxdCS}, which will act as a source term.
+We will show soon that the solution does indeed have this structure, but one could also foresee that this must be the case due to the $\cos^2{\theta}$ dependence of Eq.~\eqref{eq:boxdCS}, which will act as a source term.
+This is similar to the construction of black hole perturbations for slowly rotating Kerr black holes, which leads to a coupling between $\ell$ and $\ell\pm 2$ multipoles \cite{Pani:2012bp}.
 Note that in order to separate Eq.~\eqref{KGFar} in our perturbative expansion, the time dependence in $\delta\varphi_\fz$ must be the same as that of $\varphi_{0,\fz}$, namely $e^{-i\omega t}$, where the frequency $\omega$ remains the same as in the background case.
 In order to ensure that there is matching of the solutions and that this construction is valid, we will explicitly solve for the frequencies of the perturbed contribution via asymptotic matching and show that this is the case.